NorthStarUAS/fmu-ardupilot-ecosystem-legacy/README.md

 ## Demonstrated design ideas

-* Property tree, shared hierarchical data structure.
+* Property tree: a hierarchical data structure composed of nested arrays & dicts.
-  * Implements a publish/subscribe system.
+  * Implements a cooperative publish/subscribe system.
+  * Simplifies and centralizes the data flow between modules.
   * Integrates cleanly with json (reading and writing.)
+  * Brings some conveniences of scripted languages to C++.
+Flexibility of run time data creation, reference by ascii name, type agnostic.
-  * Built on top of rapidjson which provides all the low level tree building and access details.
+  * Built on top of rapidjson which provides all the low level tree building and accessor functionality.
-  * Eliminates (somewhat) the tangled web of interconnected #include dependencies.
+  * Eliminates (somewhat) the tangled web of interconnected #include dependencies that grow organically with many substantial C++ projects.
   * Eliminates most initialization order dependencies.
+  * Supports a single interface (via the shared property tree) to integrated script modules called from anywhere in the code.

-* Thread-less design: grand loop structure. (excepting the service and driver threads that run under the hood in AP_HAL.)
+* Thread-less design: grand loop structure. (excepting the background service and driver threads that are part of AP_HAL.)

 * Big processor / little processor architecture moves important functionality to the host (big) computer.
 Simultaneously enables a